exposit/slackifpy/README.md

 # slackifpy

+Note: I've moved away from Slack and will no longer be able to test this script out (not that I knew what I was doing in the first place, ha).
+Some help is available at the [original forum thread](http://www.intfiction.org/forum/viewtopic.php?f=7&t=18523&start=0) if you run into issues.

 #### What It Is

 This (slackifpy) is a python script that interfaces between Slack and an interactive fiction interpreter.
 This allows you to play parser-based interactive fiction games in a Slack channel with anyone else who is a member of that channel.